 - The project will provide multiple publications in prestigious scientific fora, covering both the project global architecture, as well as the techniques and mechanisms that are used in the different parts of the architecture.

-- The project will implement an experimental testbed that includes the following functionality: the mobility architecture, LTE and WLAN mechanisms, native multicast, P2P with network support and intelligent caching, and will demonstrate the following video services on top of this testbed: Internet TV, Personal Broadcasting and Video on Demand.
+- The project will implement an experimental testbed that includes the following functionality: the mobility architecture, LTE and WLAN mechanisms, native multicast, intelligent caching, and will demonstrate the following video services on top of this testbed: Internet TV, Personal Broadcasting and Video on Demand.
 In addition, the testbed will be used to take measurements on video quality as well as supported video volume.
 The performance of these metrics (quality, volume and cost) will be compared against state of the art techniques.

 - We expect that our technology will be able to improve the supported volume of video traffic while maintaining a good video quality as given by the Mean Opinion Score and reducing the cost of the underlying infrastructure as a result of using more efficient mechanisms for the video traffic transport.